 Bessie Millar is an artist living and working in London.
-She graduated with a first class degree from Edinburgh College of Art and then went on to gain a postgraduate diploma in 2000.
-She has exhibited widely at international fairs and exhibitions including with the Crafts Council at the V&A Museum.
+She graduated with a first class degree from Edinburgh College of Art and was awarded a scholarship to gain a postgraduate diploma.
+She has exhibited widely at international fairs, exhibitions, public and commercial galleries including with the Crafts Council at the V&A Museum.
 Most recent exhibitions include “Drawing from the Heart” The Gallery, Holt and “Beyond the Frame” at Orleans House Gallery, Twickenham.

-My paintings are often painted “en plein air” and from memory and sketches back in the studio.

-I capture fleeting moments exploring colour, texture and pattern to construct my images.
+I capture fleeting moments exploring light, colour, texture and pattern to construct my images.

 Inspiration comes from the world around me.
 My painting trips locally and further afield feed my images.
-I find solstice in calm landscapes amongst the bustle of London life, whether it is a seascape with a horizon as far as the eye can see or the beautiful forms and colours inherent in the view in front of me.
-Through my sculpture and paintings I hope to transport the viewer with me to another place.
+I find solace in the landscape amongst the bustle of London life, whether it’s a seascape with a horizon as far as the eye can see or the beautiful forms and colours inherent in the views in front of me.
+I hope to transport the viewer with me to another place.

 In my most recent body of work “The Edge of Days” I have been trying to capture the energy present in the views before me and evoke memories in the viewer of a sense of fleeting time and place.